Alexandros-Kordatzakis/TheHackMachine/README.md

 * When promted to write your specified website, it is advised to use  {WebsiteNAME}**.**(domainName) format.
 For example (User Input):  <b>nsa.gov</b>

-* At the end of the process, a .TXT Report file will be created in the Script's directory!
+* At the end of the process, a .TXT Report file will be created at the Script's directory!

 <br>